-For running a car you would need fuel, similarly for keeping your body active and healthy you would need food rich in vitamins, proteins, iron, carbohydrates and all other essential multi vitamins to keep you energetic.
-However, you must have felt yourself exhausted, tired and sluggish at times after having meals, have you ever thought the food which you are taking is actually providing you the required energy or is it an energy drainer?
+For running a car, you would need fuel, similarly for keeping your body active and healthy, you would need food rich in vitamins, proteins, iron, carbohydrates and all other essential multi-vitamins to keep you energetic.
+However, you must have felt yourself exhausted, tired and sluggish at times after having meals, have you ever thought the food that you are taking is actually providing you the required energy or is it an energy drainer?

 Meals that are high in fat, such as potato chips, burgers, cheese and fried foods are a good source of energy drainers and cause fatigue in the short run.
 This is apparently especially true for meals that are high in fat and low in carbohydrates, as well as a diet that is high in both saturated fat and refined carbohydrates.
 Because fried foods are very fatty, it takes much more energy to break them down during digestion.
 Rather than fuelling your body, these foods make your body work overtime for digestion.
 This can lead you to feel sluggish and tired after indulging.